A saved draft was found on this device.

 When I , I want to , so I can

 Where the reader is in their buying journey.
-This determines the content type per methodology §3.5.
+This determines the content type per Foundations §3.5.

-Per methodology §3.5, each journey stage calls for a distinct content type:
+Per Foundations §3.5, each journey stage calls for a distinct content type:

 • Awareness — educational content; science foundations; problem explanation